dotnet/csharplang/proposals/low-level-struct-improvements.md

 **Decision** Do not allow for now

 ### Violating scoped
-The runtime repository has several non-public APIs that capture `ref` paramters as `ref` fields.
+The runtime repository has several non-public APIs that capture `ref` parameters as `ref` fields.
 These are unsafe because the lifetime of the resulting value is not tracked.
 For example the `Span<T>(ref T value, int length)` constructor.

 The majority of these APIs will likely choose to have proper lifetime tracking on the return which will be achieved simply by updating to C# 11.
 A few though will want to keep their current semantics of not tracking the return value because their entire intent is to be unsafe.
 The most notable examples are `MemoryMarshal.CreateSpan` and `MemoryMarshal.CreateReadOnlySpan`.
 This will be achieved by marking the parameters as `scoped`.